tmikus/python-monorepo/README.md

 ## Building a Docker image

 As you might have noticed, the `build` command creates a `.whl` file.
 This file can be used to install the package in a Docker image.
-In a larger monorepo, you might think that you have to install every package in that is produced by your build.
+In a larger monorepo, you might think that you might have to install every package in that was produced by your build.
 However, this is not the case.

 The `pip install` command can be configured to only install your main package, and to find all required dependencies specified in your `setup.cfg` file from that package.
-Simply make sure that you copy all the wheels to your Docker image.
-Once you install your main wheel with all its dependencies, you can remove all the other wheels to save space.
+Simply make sure that you copy **all** the wheels to your Docker image.
+Once you install your main wheel with its dependencies, you can remove all wheels to save space.

 For example, given the project with the packages `utils` and `api`, to build a Docker image for the `api` package, you can do the following: